raditbwww/juvenilefishcountingdevice/README.md

 # Automatic Juvenile Fish Counting Device
 Bandung Institute of Technology Electrical Engineering Undergraduate Degree Capstone Design Final Year Project: **Automatic Juvenile Fish Counting Device**

 The system uses deep learning computer vision technology.
 It combines YOLO Single-Stage Object Detection Algorithm with Kalman Filter-based Object Tracking Algorithm.
+It has been tested to count catfish and tilapia with size ranging from 5-12 cm and managed to get an average accuracy of **94.4%**.

 Team Members:
 1. Raditya Bagus Wardhana